BSIT32E2-STRIDER/ToDoListStrider/README.md

 -Layers-

-1. Domain Layer (Core Layer)**:
+1. Domain Layer (Core Layer):
 This is the inner-most layer and houses the business logic.
 It is independent of the other layers.
 It includes entities, enums, exceptions, interfaces, types and logic specific to the domain layer.

-2. Application Layer**: This layer orchestrates the application's activity.
+2. Application Layer: This layer orchestrates the application's activity.
 It doesn't contain any business logic.
 It does, however, orchestrate the business objects to perform tasks for the application.

-3. Infrastructure Layer**: This layer provides generic technical capabilities that support the layers above it.
+3. Infrastructure Layer: This layer provides generic technical capabilities that support the layers above it.
 It provides communication between layers through interfaces.
 In our case, it's where the in-memory database is implemented.

--In-Memory Database-
+-In_Memory Database-

 The application uses an in-memory database as its data store.
 An in-memory database is a database management system that primarily relies on main memory for computer data storage.
 It is contrasted with database management systems that employ a disk storage mechanism.In our application, we use it for simplicity and speed, as it allows us to perform CRUD operations without the need for setting up a physical database.